Probate Q&A Series

 • Power of attorney abuse may require revocation, court petition, or guardianship under Chapter 32C and Chapter 35A of the N.C.
 General Statutes.

-• Intestate probate starts with a petition in superior court and follows the process in Chapter 28A of the N.C.
+• Intestate probate starts by applying for administration before the clerk of superior court and follows the process in Chapter 28A of the N.C.
 General Statutes.

 • Publish notice to creditors, appoint a personal representative, and file an inventory to comply with state law.

-• Court supervision ensures an agent’s duties and the proper distribution of an intestate estate.
+• Court supervision helps address an agent’s duties and the proper distribution of an intestate estate.

 Handling POA abuse and opening intestate probate can feel complex.
 Pierce Law Group has experienced attorneys ready to guide you.
 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055.